-- ✓ Use a Group Activity to monitor that students can summarize and generate conclusions about the content - content - ✓ Use All Response Methods to monitor that students can summarize and generate conclusions about the content - ✓ Use Questioning Sequences to monitor that students can summarize and generate conclusions about the content
+- Use Student Work (Recording and Representing) to monitor that students can summarize and generate conclusions about the content - ✓ Use Questioning Sequences to monitor that students can summarize and generate conclusions about the content

 Example Student Evidence of Desired Effect (Percent of students who demonstrate achievement of the desired effect that students can summarize and generate conclusions about the content.
 Student evidence is obtained as the teacher uses a monitoring technique.)